apiaryio/api-blueprint-ast/README.md

 ## Deprecation Notice

 As of 2015-12-02 the API Blueprint AST is deprecated and should not be used for new development.
-The API Blueprint AST has been superseded by [API Description Refract Namespace](https://github.com/refractproject/refract-spec/blob/master/namespaces/api-description-namespace.md).
+The API Blueprint AST has been superseded by [API Elements](https://github.com/apiaryio/api-elements).

 ### JSON & YAML face of the API Blueprint
 API Blueprint AST is JSON or YAML, machine-friendly, face of API Blueprint suitable for use in [tools](http://apiblueprint.org/#tooling) consuming (or producing) API Blueprint.